-Whether you’re in California or traveling anywhere in the U.S., you are protected from unreasonable searches of your car thanks to the Fourth Amendment.
-Despite this protection, a warrant is not the only way that a police officer can search your car.
-There are several methods available to the police to be able to search your car without a warrant.
+Whether you’re in Los Angeles or traveling anywhere in the U.S., you are protected by the Fourth Amendment against unjustified searches.
+Despite this protection, there are several methods available to the police to be able to search your car without a warrant.

 Still, an improper search of your car may be grounds to make evidence inadmissible in court.
-If evidence is suppressed, you may be eligible for a better plea agreement or even outright dismissal of your charges.
+If evidence becomes suppressed by an illegal search or seizure, you may be eligible for a better plea agreement or even outright dismissal of your charges.

 Method 1: As Part of an Arrest

-An officer stops an individual because they have a reasonable suspicion that the person may have committed a crime.
+An officer stops an individual because they have a reasonable suspicion that they may have committed a crime.
 After they have stopped the person and conducted an initial investigation, they may feel they have sufficient justification, known as probable cause, to arrest the individual for a crime.

-Once the arrest has been made, the officer has some rights to conduct a search of the arrested individual.
-This means they may perform a more intrusive search of the person than would be conducted during a Terry stop.
+Once the arrest has taken place, the officer has some right to conduct a search of the arrested individual.
+This means they may perform a more intrusive search of the person than would be completed during a Terry stop.

-At this stage, the officer may also conduct a search of the person’s vehicle.
-The officer may do so if:
+At this stage, the officer may also search the person’s vehicle.
+For example, the officer may do so if:

 Probable cause is a recognized level of suspicion that requires more justification than reasonable suspicion.
-The officer must be capable of articulating specific facts about a situation that would make it seem reasonable to the average person that there is a good likelihood that an individual committed a crime.
+The officer must articulate specific facts about a situation that would make it seem appropriate to the average person that their search is justifiable.

 Method 2: The Carroll Doctrine

 Another method of warrantless vehicle searches comes under the Carroll doctrine.
-Named after a U.S. Supreme Court case, the Carroll doctrine states that an officer may conduct a search of a car without a warrant if:
+Named after a U.S. Supreme Court case, the Carroll doctrine states that an officer may search a car without a warrant if:

-- The officer has a reasonable belief that someone may move the vehicle, and therefore get rid of the evidence, prior to obtaining a search warrant
+- The officer has a reasonable belief that someone may move the vehicle and get rid of the evidence prior to obtaining a search warrant.

 Under these circumstances, the officer may conduct a full search of the car.
-Since the clarification of California v.
-Acevedo, police are also authorized to search locked containers within the car.
+In addition, since the clarification of California v.
+Acevedo, police are also authorized to search locked containers within the vehicle.

 Method 3: Inventory

-When an individual is arrested, their vehicle may be impounded.
-Once the vehicle is impounded, officers are required to take an inventory of the car.
-This type of search does not require a warrant, but does allow the officers to use anything found in the car as evidence in a criminal proceeding against the owner of the vehicle.
+When an individual gets arrested, their vehicle may get impounded.
+Once the vehicle gets impounded, officers are required to take an inventory of the car.
+This type of search does not require a warrant but does allow the officers to use anything found in the car as evidence in a criminal proceeding against the vehicle owner.

 Method 4: Consent

-Officers also may seek the driver’s consent in order to search a car without a warrant.
-If consent is given by the driver, the officer can search the car as thoroughly as if they had received a warrant.
+Officers also may seek the driver’s consent to search a car without a warrant.
+If the driver gives consent, the officer can search the car as thoroughly as if they had received a warrant.

-Police do not always ask for consent in a straightforward way.
+Police do not always ask for consent straightforwardly.
 They may ask in a way that isn’t clear.
-They may pressure you, suggesting that a search would be okay if you didn’t have anything to hide.
+They may also try and pressure you, suggesting that a search would be okay if you didn’t have anything to hide.

 Calmly asserting your right to refuse a search is not sufficient grounds to give the officer probable cause to search your vehicle.

-If an officer searched your vehicle improperly, the evidence may be inadmissible in court under the exclusionary rule.
-If there is a reason to suspect that evidence was obtained improperly, your lawyer may file to have the evidence suppressed.
+If there is a reason to suspect that evidence was obtained improperly, you can file to have the evidence suppressed.
+Suppressing evidence may: